 To foster collaboration and reflective teaching, we encourage you to utilize the Faculty & Staff Resource Room in the OJC Learning Commons - 112.
+Three computers have been added to this room to support our part-time faculty.
 Feel free to browse and borrow from our collection of instructional books and videos.
 To reserve this room for meetings, please contact Donna Eddy at (719) 384-6884.

 What Is a Course Guide?